madhums/node-express-mongoose-demo/README.md

 **NOTE:** Do not forget to update your facebook twitter and github APP_ID and APP_SECRET in `config/config.js`.
 Also if you want to use image uploads, don't forget to replace the S3 and Rackspace keys in `config/imager.js`.

 Then visit [http://localhost:3000/](http://localhost:3000/)

+## Info

+1. If you want to create more apps using the same approach, use [node-genem](https://github.com/madhums/node-genem) to generate the MVC skeleton.
+2. [node-notifier](http://github.com/madhums/node-notifier) - used for notifications via emails and push notificatiions
+3. [node-imager](http://github.com/madhums/node-imager) - used to resize, crop and upload images to S3/rackspace
+4. [view-helpers](http://github.com/madhums/node-view-helpers) - some common view helpers

 ## Directory structure
 ```